Signed in as:

-As you create tasks on NVC360, you can assign them manually or automatically, depending on your preferred workflow.
+As you create tasks on the NVC360 platform, you can assign them manually or automatically, based on your preferred workflow.

 Manual Task Assignment